ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 * Go to [g:Profiler website](https://biit.cs.ut.ee/gprofiler/gost)
 * Under options there should be button with **Bring your own data (Custom GMT)**.
 Use this to upload the GMT file you got from the reannotation.

-> Note: After succesfully uploading a GMT the "Organism" should change to unique token instead.
+> Note: After succesfully uploading a GMT the "Organism" should change to a unique token instead.

 * Either copy/paste the content of "CAFE5_significant_families.txt" or use **Upload query** to upload the file.
 * Click **Run query** and the results should show up underneath.